Alan Liddell

 Alan William George Liddell (8 August 1930 – 9 February 1972) was an English cricketer.
 Liddell was a right-handed batsman who bowled right-arm medium pace.
 The son of Allan Liddell, who played first-class cricket for Northamptonshire, he was born in Northampton, Northamptonshire.

 Liddell made his first-class debut for Northamptonshire against Derbyshire in the 1951 County Championship.
-He made 17 first-class further first-class appearances, the last of which came against Derbyshire in the 1955 County Chamoionship.
+He made 17 first-class further first-class appearances, the last of which came against Derbyshire in the 1955 County Championship.
 In his 18 first-class appearances, he scored 201 runs at an average of 14.35, with a high score of 38 not out.
 With the ball, he took 24 wickets at a bowling average of 58.29, with best figures of 3/62.

 He died in Duston, Northamptonshire on 9 February 1972.